DMKCodes/mern-boilerplate/README.md

 mern-boilerplate is a boilerplate MERN project for rapid development of full stack web applications.

-This project is in a finished state, but see notes below for planned future updates.
+This project is in a finished state, but see below for planned future updates.

 ##Initial Setup: